SpikeGadgets/RippleDetector/README.md

 # Sharp-Wave Ripple Detector

 Python and C code that is used to detect ripples.
-Ripple filter and detection implementation is from the Kemere Lab at Rice University [1]
+Ripple filter and detection implementation is from the Kemere Lab at Rice University [1](https://www.biorxiv.org/content/biorxiv/early/2018/04/11/298661.full.pdf)

+- Jun 04, 2018: Finished and seems like it works, but actual accuracy hasn't been verified yet

 ## Installing